ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Google followed, and a year later, they introduced similar permission [^23].

 This little change has been estimated to bring a significant impact on the advertising business and user privacy.
-As a response, for example, ByteDance (TikTok) has started to develop more efficient device fingerprinting technologies [^25].
+As a response, for example, ByteDance (TikTok) has started to test more efficient device fingerprinting technologies [^25].

 > Look for research articles regarding the impact of this change.
 Write 2-3 paragraphs based on at least 3 sources.